chowden/docker-elk/README.md

 ### How can I tune the Logstash configuration?

-The Logstash configuration is stored in `logstash/config/logstash.yml` and is mapped as RO - so any changes you make while docker cluster is up will not persist.
+The Logstash configuration is stored in `logstash/config/logstash.yml` and is similarly mapped as RO.

     volumes:
       - ./logstash/config/logstash.yml:/usr/share/logstash/config/logstash.yml:ro